- Docs Home

 If a numeric expression contains strings, the strings are converted to double-precision floating-point values and the result of the expression is approximate.

 Inserts into numeric columns are affected by the SQL mode.
-The following discussions mention strict mode and ERROR_FOR_DIVISION_BY_ZERO
+The following discussions mention strict mode and ERROR_FOR_DIVISION_BY_ZERO.
+To turn on all the restrictions, you can simply use the TRADITIONAL mode, which includes both strict mode values and ERROR_FOR_DIVISION_BY_ZERO:

 SET sql_mode = 'TRADITIONAL`;